agolamiposi/North-Dakota-Population/README.md

 There is a projected rapid increase in population for at least 75% of the top 20 major cities in North Dakota.
-Fargo, West Fargo and Horace are expected to see huge increase in population form 2020 to 2025 and also 2025 to 2030.
+Fargo, West Fargo and Horace are expected to see huge increase in population form 2020 to 2025.
 Bismarck, Williston, Dickinson, Mandan and Watford city would see decrease in population in 2025